Nelsntko/AutomateYourJob/README.md

 The templates should be modifiable by a UI so the user can modify how each reference reads.

-This is necessary so it can be written in different languages etc.
+This is necessary so it can be written in different (natural) languages etc.